datalakehouse/docs/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

     If you have more than one database to migrate, repeat the ``pg_dump`` and ``pg_restore`` steps for each database.

-4. Switch the connection settings in your applications to use the new Aiven database once you have migrated all of your data.
+4. Switch the connection settings in your applications to use the new DLH database once you have migrated all of your data.

 ..
 Warning::
     The user passwords are different from those on the server that you migrated from.
-Go to the **Users** tab for your service in the Aiven web console to check the new passwords.
+Go to the **Users** tab for your service in the DLH web console to check the new passwords.

 5. Connect to the target database via ``psql``::